 Our updated Strategic Framework sets out how we plan to restore, in a phased way, greater normality to our everyday lives.
 This includes a planned further return to in-person learning and teaching.
 This will be kept under regular review, with decisions informed by the data on virus prevalence.

-Controlling levels of community transmission plays an important role in ensuring that our colleges and universities can remain safe for staff and students - this approach is reflected in the Scottish Government’s updated Strategic Framework which sets out how we plan to restore, in a phased way, greater normality to our everyday lives.
+Universities and colleges will operate within protection level guidance of their local authority area.
+Those in levels 0-2 will operate a blended learning model and those in levels 3 and 4 will operate a restricted blended learning model.Controlling levels of community transmission plays an important role in ensuring that our colleges and universities can remain safe for staff and students - this approach is reflected in the Scottish Government’s updated Strategic Framework which sets out how we plan to restore, in a phased way, greater normality to our everyday lives.

 A range of factors, including the current state of the pandemic, future projections, more general control measures and their impact and the roll out and impact of the vaccine will all be taken into account in considering further amendments to this guidance.